Anthony Telford

-Anthony Charles Telford (born March 6, 1966) is a retired professional baseball pitcher who currently works for the Pittsburgh Pirates of Major League Baseball (MLB).
+Anthony Charles Telford (born March 6, 1966) is an American former professional baseball pitcher who currently works for the Pittsburgh Pirates of Major League Baseball (MLB).
 As a player, the Baltimore Orioles selected him in the third round of the 1987 MLB draft from San Jose State, where he was named an All-American.
 He spent nine total seasons pitching mainly in relief for the Orioles, Montreal Expos, and Texas Rangers.

 Professional career

 Playing career

 The Orioles selected Telford in the third round of the 1987 Major League Baseball Draft from San Jose State, where he had been named an All-American.
 (He also played collegiate summer baseball with the Anchorage Bucs in 1986 and 1987.)
 In his major league debut on August 19, 1990, he was credited as the winning pitcher in the Orioles' 3–2 victory over the Oakland Athletics.
 In seven innings as the game's starting pitcher, Telford allowed just one hit with no earned runs.

 Telford spent the bulk of his career as a middle relief pitcher with the Montreal Expos from 1997 to 2001.
 In his first four seasons with the Expos, he posted earned run averages of 3.24, 3.86, 3.96 and 3.79 while pitching between 78 1/3 and 96 innings each season.

 He played his last game in the majors with the Texas Rangers in 2002.